openhealthcare/opal/doc/docs/reference/form_templatetags.md

 Keywords:

-* `field` a string of the models api name '.' field from this it calculates the label, model and will infer the lookuplist if required
+* `field` a string of the model name '.' field from this it calculates the label, model and will infer the lookuplist if required.
+For example {% checkbox DogOwner.dog %}.
+For example {% checkbox DogOwner.dog %}
 * `label` The Label with which to describe this field
 * `model` The model which we are editing (This is a string that references an in-scope Angular variable)
 * `disabled` If this exists, we use this as the expression for the ng-disabled directive